Floating

 Promotional Email Campaign

 Promotional email campaigns tell subscribers about your latest offers, sales, discounts, or deals on your product range.
 It’s a great way to remind them about you, generate interest, and increase sales by luring customers to buy.
-Here’s a great example by Gold Belly:
+Here’s an example of promotional emails by Gold Belly:

 promotional_email_example